Orion Group (Bangladesh)

-Orion Group is one of the largest Bangladeshi industrial conglomerates.
-The industries under this conglomerate include Orion Pharma Ltd, chemicals, pharmaceuticals, infrastructure development, agribusiness, hospitality, textiles, aviation etc. Orion was established by Obaidul Karim, the chairman of the group, and Salman Obaidul Karim, his the managing director.
+Orion Group is a Bangladeshi industrial conglomerate.
+The group’s diverse portfolio spans pharmaceuticals (Orion Pharma), chemicals, infrastructure development, agribusiness, hospitality, textiles, and aviation.
+Orion was established by Obaidul Karim, the chairman of the group, and Salman Obaidul Karim, his the managing director.
 It built the Mayor Hanif flyover in Dhaka.
 The tallest building in Bangladesh, City Centre Dhaka is built by this group.
 The company is also the sole franchisee of Krispy Kreme and Fish & Co. restaurants in Bangladesh.

 History

 Orion Group was established in 1985 as a pharmaceutical company.
 Orion Pharmaceuticals is listed on the Dhaka Stock Exchange.

 Orion Group bought the state owned Kohinoor Chemical Company (BD) Ltd, a deal made possible by the close friendship of the group chairman with Prime Minister Khaleda Zia, in 1993.
 He was also close to Bangladesh Nationalist Party politicians Tarique Rahman and Harris Chowdhury.

 In 1994, Orion Infusion Ltd, also known by its brand name Mala Chemical Industries, listed on the stock exchange.
 The company inflated its share prices through false information leading Bangladesh Securities and Exchange Commission to file a case against it.

 Orion Group established East West Airlines in 2003.
 The group also operated the Bangladesh China Friendship Conference Centre.
 The group received the contract to build City Centre from Dhaka City Corporation through its subsidiary Belhasa Accom JV.

 Bangladesh Bank had found the chairman had embezzled money from the group's bank, Oriental Bank Limited.

 The anti-corruption taskforce asked for all accounts of 30 subsidiaries of Orion Group on 15 May 2007.
 The Anti Corruption Commission filed a case against the chairman of Orion Group, Obaidul Karim, with Gulshan Police Station.
 In June 2007, Karim was sentenced to 13 years for corruption.
 In December 2007, the chairman of Orion Group, Obaidul Karim, was sentenced to life imprisonment for embezzlement.
 On 12 August 2008, he was sentenced to five years imprisonment in a money laundering case.

 In December 2011, Orion Group signed an agreement with Bangladesh Power Development Board to establish three coal powerplants.
 They would be built in Khulna, Chittagong, and Munshiganj.
 The total cost of the three powerplant was US$1.4 billion.
 The plants would be the first to be built by private companies in Bangladesh.
 The government would buy electricity from them for 3.7 to 5.5 taka per KWh.
 The group established Khulna Royal Bengals for the Bangladesh Premier League.